nram-solace/solace-queue-browser-gui-v2/USER_GUIDE.md

 SQMB+ (Solace Queue Message Browser & More) is a desktop GUI application for browsing, inspecting, and managing messages in Solace queues.
 The application provides a comprehensive interface for message operations including viewing, filtering, moving, copying, deleting, and downloading messages.

+**Note:** This guide is written for users who have extracted the runtime distribution package.
+If you are building from source, refer to the main README.md for build instructions.

 ### Key Features

 - Multi-broker support with dynamic switching